atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 ## Doctor Syn

-Recently we have been working on a Rust library called "Doctor Syn", a play on the excellent (syn)[https://docs.rs/syn/1.0.81/syn/] library in Rust and (Russel Thorndyke's character)[https://en.wikipedia.org/wiki/Doctor_Syn] who is both a priest and smuggler on the Romney marshes.
+The problem facing the AI industry today is that many of the functions at the heart of machine learning processes were written over forty years ago when computer hardware and compiler technology were very different.

+Our library, Doctor Syn, addresses this problem by using the three technologies of SIMD, multithreading and autovectorisation.
+We achieve 30x or more speedups over traditional libraries in C, C++, Rust and Fortran, without making the code platform or language specific.

 Doctor Syn's primary focus at present is to generate accurate polynomial approximations to key functions important to the execution of many programs.
 You are probably familiar with many of the functions we are targeting:

 | Rust Function | calculates |
 |---------------|------------|